realpython/python-guide/docs/writing/gotchas.rst

 These ``.pyc`` files should not be checked into your source code repositories.

 Theoretically, this behavior is on by default for performance reasons.
-Without these bytecode files present, Python would re-generate the bytecode every time the file is loaded.
+Without these bytecode files, Python would re-generate the bytecode every time the file is loaded.